Islamorada is a stunning base for enjoying the Keys

 Its taproom is decorated in a colorful Keys-worthy way — with mosaics made from thousands of bottle caps from breweries worldwide.
 There are always a variety of locally brewed beers you can try as flights.

 The brewery has a variety of programs scheduled including live music some nights.
+There is usually a food truck present, so you can dine there too.

 The brewery sells merchandise folks love to buy as souvenirs.
 In an adjoining space, the beer company has opened a rum distillery.